 If you plan to use WordPress as a blog, or somewhere where you want to display posts often, it would be a very good idea to configure categories for your posts.
 The one thing which you need to keep in mind when creating the post categories is User Experience.
 You want to optimize the user experience so create categories which make it as easy as possible for your visitors to get to the posts they are looking for in the shortest time possible.

 Once you've set up the basics, you should now start adding some content.
 This, of course, is going to be an ongoing process.
 As a rule of thumb, you should be creating posts which are unique and useful for your visitors.
 If they are useful for your visitors, they will be more likely to stick around or come back for more.

-Step 12 - Make your WordPress website search engine friendly and optimize your content for search engines.
+12. Make your website search engine friendly

 By optimizing content for search engines, you make sure that when people are searching for certain phrases, your website is displayed in the search results as often as possible.
 Although SEO (Search Engine Optimization) is not a one-off thing, there is one thing you need to do to ensure you ease the process of optimizing your WordPress website for search engines.
 Besides choosing a theme (see below) which is search engine friendly, you'll want to make sure that you install the WordPress plugin: